The Stochastic Steepest Descent Method for Robust Optimization in Banach Spaces: Applications

 \subsubsection{Verification of conditions}

 For the results we have shown, we have made assumptions on $j$, $\mathcal{J}$, and $\xx$.
-These are namely that (i) $\xx$ is the dual of a normed space, (ii) $j$ is appropriately smooth, (iii) $j$ is weak-$*$-lower-semi-continuous in the second variable (iv) $v \mapsto j_u(\cdot,u)[v]$ is weak-$*$-lower-semi-continuous, and that (v) $\mathcal{J}$ is weak-$*$-coercive.
-For simplicity, let us assume that $p\geq 2$. \begin{itemize}
+These are namely that (i) $\xx$ is the dual of a normed space, (ii) $j$ is appropriately smooth, (iii) $v \mapsto j_u(\cdot,u)[v]$ is weak-$*$-lower-semi-continuous.
+For simplicity, let us assume that $p\geq 2$. \\